soumadip-dev/JS-React-notes/scope.md

     let r = uy;
   }
   ```

   In the example above, the code throws an error without executing `console.log`, showing that JavaScript analyzes the code before starting execution.

-- **Multi-paradigm**: JavaScript supports multiple programming paradigms, including *procedural*, *object-oriented*, and *functional programming*, offering developers flexibility in how they write code.
+- **Multi-paradigm:** JavaScript supports multiple programming paradigms, including *procedural*, *object-oriented*, and *functional programming*, offering developers flexibility in how they write code.

-- **Prototype-based object-oriented**: JavaScript is prototype-based, meaning it uses prototypes for inheritance.
+- **Prototype-based object-oriented:** JavaScript is prototype-based, meaning it uses prototypes for inheritance.
 Objects in JavaScript can inherit properties directly from other objects.

-- **First-class functions**: In JavaScript, functions are first-class citizens.
+- **First-class functions:** In JavaScript, functions are first-class citizens.
 This means they can be treated as variables, passed into other functions, and returned from other functions.

-- **Dynamic**: JavaScript is a dynamic language, meaning that types are determined at runtime.
+- **Dynamic:** JavaScript is a dynamic language, meaning that types are determined at runtime.
 This offers flexibility but requires careful handling to avoid errors.

-- **Single-threaded with an Event Loop concurrency model**: JavaScript operates in a single-threaded environment, executing one command at a time.
+- **Single-threaded with an Event Loop concurrency model:** JavaScript operates in a single-threaded environment, executing one command at a time.
 It uses an event loop to manage concurrency, allowing it to handle asynchronous tasks without multithreading.
 This enables JavaScript to perform non-blocking operations and manage multiple tasks simultaneously.

 ---

 ##### Phases of Execution in JavaScript

 JavaScript executes code in two distinct phases:

+1. **Parsing:** This involves reading the code and converting it into a data structure called the _Abstract Syntax Tree (AST)_.
+This process breaks down each line of code into meaningful components for JavaScript and checks for syntax errors.

-1. **Compilation and Scope Resolution Phase:** During this phase, JavaScript determines the scope and visibility of each variable and function.
-This is known as **scope resolution**.
+2. **Compilation and Scope Resolution:** In this phase, JavaScript determines the scope and visibility of each variable and function.
+This process is known as **scope resolution**.

-2. **Interpretation or Execution Phase:** In this phase, the actual code execution takes place, with values assigned to the variables within the determined scopes.
+3. **Interpretation or Execution:** During this phase, the actual execution of the code occurs, with values being assigned to variables within their respective scopes.

+---

+##### Execution Context

+An **execution context** is an abstract concept that holds information about the environment within which the JavaScript code is executed.
+Every time a script or function runs, an execution context is created, determining which variables, objects, and functions are accessible during the code's execution.

+###### Types of Execution Contexts:

+1. **Global Execution Context:**
+   - This is the default or base context.
+When the JavaScript engine starts executing your code, it first creates the Global Execution Context.
+   - Variables and functions that are not inside any function are placed in the Global Execution Context.
+   - There is only one Global Execution Context in any JavaScript program.

+2. **Function Execution Context:**
+   - Every time a function is called, a new Function Execution Context is created for that function.
+   - It contains the function’s own local variables, arguments object, `this` keyword, and more.
+   - A Function Execution Context is created whenever a function is invoked and can be nested within other execution contexts.

+3. **Eval Execution Context:**
+   - Created when `eval()` is called.
+   - Generally avoided due to performance and security concerns.

+Each execution context has two stages:

+1. **Creation Phase:**
+   - Memory is allocated for variables and functions, the scope chain is established, and the `this` keyword is defined (not in arrow functions).
+   - Hoisting occurs, meaning variables declared with `var` are set to `undefined`, and function declarations are loaded into memory.

+2. **Execution Phase:**
+   - The code is executed line by line.
+   - Values are assigned to variables, and functions are executed.

+---

+#### Scopes in JavaScript

+- Scopes determine where variables or functions are accessible in the code.
+- JavaScript's scoping mechanism is different from other languages like Java, C++, and Python, so avoid mixing these concepts.

 ##### Types of Scope in JavaScript